rmzse/for-review/architecture.md

 export class AppModule {}
 ```

-The tag `@NgModule` is called a decorator which we will discuss in detail later.
+**@NGMOdule:** The tag `@NgModule` is called a decorator which we will discuss in detail later.
-This decorator takes an object with different properties; `declarations`,
+This decorator takes an object with different properties, such as `declarations`,
-`imports`, `providers` and `bootstrap` in this case but we will mostly work
+`imports`, `providers` and `bootstrap`.
+We will mostly be working
-with the providers and declarations
+with the `providers` and `declarations`.

-TODO: explain this providers well and possibly the declarations

-**providers:** all our services are usually registered with the
-application by adding them to this section, it is then available to
-the whole application
+**providers:** Services are values, functions, or features that your application needs.
+We will come back to a more detailed description about services later.
+All our services are usually registered with the application by adding them to this section.
+By doing this you make the services available for use in the entire application.

 **declarations** our components are usually declared in this section.
 In our case
-the `AppComponent` which was generated for us is declared here
+the generated `AppComponent` is declared here.

-## What about Javascript modules
+## Angular modules are not Javascript modules
-OK, as we had learnt earlier on javascript has modules too but it is different
+OK, as we had learnt earlier on JavaScript has modules too but it is different
-from angular modules.
+from Angular modules.
 An NgModule is decorated by `@NgModule` and its is
-completely unrelated to the javascript modules
+completely unrelated to the JavaScript modules.

 TODO: we must have a previous section explaining what javascript modules are

-## Components
+# Components
-Components control a section of the whole page that the user sees, lets put this
+Components control a section of the whole page that the user sees, so let's put this
-into context, look at the youtube screenshot below
+into context.
+Go ahead and have a look at the YouTube screenshot below:

 TODO: add youtube video screenshot

-We can derive different sections from the screenshot above,
+From the screenshot above we can see that we can structure the page in different sections:

 1. section for playing the video
 2. section containing video description
 3. section for adding comment and displaying comments
 4. section for suggesting other video

-Each of the sections can be modeled as components then stiched together to make
-up the whole page
+Each of the sections is modeled as single components that are stitched together to make up the whole page.

-### How components look like
+### What components look like
 ```typescript
 import { Component, OnInit } from '@angular/core';